joeyipara02/Azure-AD-Project/README.md

 # What is Active Directory and a Domain Controller?

-What is Active Directory?
 Active Directory is like the phone book for a computer network.
 It contains a list of users, computers, and groups, ensuring everyone can find and access the right information.
 It's the organizational backbone of your network.

-What is a Domain Controller?
 The Domain Controller is a vital server that manages security and access in a network.
 It holds Active Directory, which keeps track of users, computers, and permissions.
 The Domain Controller authenticates users, allowing or denying access to network resources based on predefined rules.
 It acts as the control center, ensuring a secure and organized network environment.